waku-org/docs.waku.org/docs/overview/concepts/network-domains.md

 ## Request/Response Domain

-Waku provides a set of protocols to optimize its performance in resource-limited environments like low bandwidth or mostly offline scenarios for multiple purposes.
+Waku provides a set of protocols to optimise its performance in resource-limited environments like low bandwidth or mostly offline scenarios for multiple purposes.

 - [Store](/overview/concepts/protocols#store) enables the retrieval of historical messages.
 - [Filter](/overview/concepts/protocols#filter) efficiently retrieves a subset of messages to conserve bandwidth.